52sketches/52sketches.github.io/_posts/2020-10-15-52-Sketches-Episode-002.md

 Be well.
 Thanks.
 Take care.
 Bye bye.

 Damien Burke  34:02
-The 52 Sketches podcast is a product of 52 Sketches, makers of EarlyWords.io, daily private stream of consciousness writing to clear your mind and unlock your creativity.
+The 52 sketches podcast is a product of 52 sketches, makers of earlywords.io, daily, private, stream-of-consciousness writing, to clear your mind and unlock your creativity.

 Transcribed by https://otter.ai